-Golf Etiquette Guide for Beginners: Things Every Golfer Should Know
+Golf Etiquette for Beginners: Things Every Golfer Should Know

 Are you thinking about taking up golf or have recently started playing?
 One aspect that you might find intimidating is the rules of golf etiquette.
 Many parts of golf etiquette are really just common sense.
 Some can seem ridiculous to beginners though.
 Here are my tips to avoid any embarrassing situations at your local club.